stolostron/rhacm-docs/about/quick_start.md

 ## Manage security

-You can also manage security and compliance across your newly created and imported managed clusters.
+You can also manage security and compliance across your created and imported managed clusters.

 1. Create a policy using the _policy_ templates.
 See the [policy overview](policy_overview.md) for details about how to create a policy with a `.yaml` template.